sbanik2/CEGANN/README.md

 ```

 ### training a model
-To train a model simply go running directory with the cegan code and use the following
+To train a model simply go to the run directory with the cegan code and use the following
 ```
 python train.py <path-to-the-training-data-directory> <output-checkpoint-path> <log-file-path>
 ```